 Get exclusive member benefits & effect social change.
 Join Today

 Ticks are small brown parasitic organisms that live in wooded areas and fields.
-These organisms need blood from humans or animals to survive.
-Unfortunately, ticks also tend to be carriers of various serious diseases, and can pass these diseases onto the people they bite.
+These arachnid organisms need blood from humans or animals to survive.
+Unfortunately, ticks also tend to be carriers of various serious diseases, and they can pass these diseases on to the people they bite.

 Examples of diseases that ticks may transmit include: